 Even the most intriguing business idea will fail if it is not competently embedded in a suitable framework of financial management.
 An ability to speak the language of finance, an understanding of what creates value, and an awareness of how to orient an organization towards value creation in a constantly changing environment are essential characteristics of successful business leaders.

-This foundational course equips participants with the basics of sound financial management of organizations.
+These two foundational, consecutive modules equip participants with the basics of sound financial management of organizations.
 Participants become familiar with modern aspects of capital budgeting, company valuation, financing, and value-based management.
 They will also learn about current opportunities and challenges in managing the value of companies in the light of technological advances.

 In recent years, sustainability has become a major trend for corporations and in financial markets alike.
 Investors as well as policy makers are increasingly requesting that companies actively consider environmental, social and governance (ESG) aspects in their strategies.